Atlantic Compassion Fund

-The generosity of one donor allowed us to kick-off this local response on March 17 within a couple days of the provincial state of emergency.
+The generosity of one donor allowed us to kick off this local response on March 17 just days after the province announced a state of emergency.
 As far as we know, it was the first COVID-19 relief fund in Canada.
-We collaborated with 10 other United Ways across Atlantic Canada, and operated and managed the fund.
+United Way Halifax operated and managed the fund in collaboration with 10 other United Ways across Atlantic Canada.

 The crisis was unlike anything we’ve seen before.

-By the time we wrapped up the fund on July 31, we had reviewed more than 200 applications for funding.
-Thankfully, our community’s generosity was incredible.
+By August 31, the United Way Halifax staff team had reviewed more than 250 applications for funding.
+Thankfully, the generosity shown during this time was incredible.

-We received more than $2.4 million in support for our local community, and United Ways across Atlantic Canada received a combined $10.2 million.
+Our organization received $4.59 million in COVID-19 relief funding, and United Ways across Atlantic Canada received more than $10 million combined.
 Donations came from individuals, companies, and governments.
 People gave what they could, and donations ranged from two dollars to $1 million.

-Together, we supported more than 90 charities in rural, suburban and urban neighbourhoods in HRM.
-With support from ACF, these frontline organizations provided safe shelter, healthy meals and crucial connection to those who needed it most.
+More than 70 charities in HRM were supported.
+Working in rural, urban and suburban neighbourhoods, these frontline organizations provided safe shelter, healthy meals, and crucial connection to those who needed it most.

 The fund is a celebration of local love.

 It’s a reminder that our community is full of heart, and can respond to even the most extraordinary challenges.
 And it’s proof that together, we are united by compassion.

 These local charities received support from the Atlantic Compassion Fund.
 They were able to adapt their programs and services, and find new ways to meet the needs of our community.